 So that you’re not personally stuck with doing everything, and of course to be democratic, inclusive etc etc a steering group is pretty invaluable.
 Even a less structured but committed group of people is also a real help.

 The Star Wards’ group, whether Steering or just vaguely hinting, can decide what are the priorities for your ward.
 Again, this can be done in quite a structured way or on a gut instinct basis.
-The structured route will probably take you to the website feature of great benchmarking resources created by members of the Star Wards’ community.
+The structured route will probably take you to completing a benchmarking sheet – downloadable here.

 You’ll see from these that wards are using benchmarking as a way of gauging where they’re currently at with providing an actively therapeutic environment for patients and as a way of action planning.
 But one of the main benefits of the exercise has turned out to be that it invariably gives staff a real morale boost to have acknowledged all the good practice that’s already in place.

-Winning the Full Monty Award is a fantastic accomplishment, representing exceptional expertise, commitment and caring by ward staff.
+Many wards work towards the Full Monty Award – and it is a fantastic accomplishment, representing exceptional expertise, commitment and caring by ward staff.
 As well as this providing some ‘official verification’, wards have found that the process of writing it up provides another boost to staff morale.
+So if that floats your boat – go for it!
 Apply for the award here.

 Beyond the 75 ideas